 Disposable Plastic Straw?

 One last item is packed into my trash-reduction arsenal.
 You see, I often opt for a straw when we go out to eat because of a very negative experience in my past.

 Picture this: There we were, enjoying a delightful dinner, when I went to take a sip of my beverage & there was the faint outline of lipstick on the rim of my glass.
 Ewwwwww… The outside of the glass didn’t get the cleaning attention that (hopefully) the inside received.

 Easy fix.
 I bought an inexpensive *stainless steel straw.
 It’s now tucked inside my little pouch in its own little sleeve to protect anything from getting inside it while it’s in storage.

 And VOILA, there ya go!
-My own little compact trash-fighter bag.
+My own little compact dining out trash-fighter bag.

 If we go out to eat I can grab this tiny pouch & take it into the restaurant with me.
 If the restaurant is fast-food & the flatware is plastic I’ll use my own reusable metal flatware instead.